mohdziyad/weather-infra-7012/README.md

-<h3>Terraform Code to create EKS Cluster, Owrker nodes and all required IAM Roles and Network services like VPC, Subnets, NAT Gateway, etc.</h3>
+<h3>Terraform Code to create EKS Cluster, Worker nodes and all required IAM Roles and Network services like VPC, Subnets, NAT Gateway, etc.</h3>

 <br>